JujuAdams/Vinyl/docs/5.0/Multi-Patterns.md

 &nbsp;

 Multi patterns play assets from an array simultaneously.
-The blend parameter stored within the pattern can be set with [`VinylMultiBlendSet()`](Patterns) and crossfades between assets.
+The blend parameter stored within the pattern can be set with `VinylMultiBlendSet()` and crossfades between assets.

-You can read in-depth information about working with Multi patterns [here](Multi-Patterns) (both in the configuration file and at runtime).

 &nbsp;